77+ College Statistics And Facts Need To Know in 2022

 • Around 13.87 million resulting in 73% of the students preferred public universities in the last years.

-• 66% of the students who earned associate degrees have divided according to the specializations such as humanities or general studies up to 36.8%, 17.7% for healthcare, and 11.6% for business studies.
+• 66% of the students who earned associate degrees were divided according to specializations such as humanities or general studies up to 36.8%, 17.7% for healthcare, and 11.6% for business studies.

-• Students who have enrolled for the part-time degree are an average age of 35 years.
+• Students who have enrolled for the part-time degree have an average age of 35 years.

 • As per the data before the pandemic, for those who continued their education online, the total number of female student were 10,633,118 whereas, male students accounted for only 7,606,756 in the universities.